michalmichalak997/SurfaceCompare/README.md

 Use the Spatial_analysis_angular_distances file.

 # SurfaceCompare.
-Move to R - part 3 - Grid map.
+Move to R - part3 - Grid map.

 Use the gridmap file.